Is Protein Powder Made from Worms?

 The Future of Worm Protein

 The insect protein market is projected to grow to $7.96 billion by 2030.
-However, it’s unlikely to completely replace traditional protein sources in the near future.
+However, it’s unlikely to completely replace traditional protein sources (or protein powder) in the near future.

 Similar Posts